kristianmandrup/typescript-ast-processor/docs/query/base-tester.md

 It is essential you understand the `BaseNodeTester` and use it to great effect.

 Note: This is still open to further improvement!
+The `BaseNodeTester` is currently way too big and needs to be refactored, perhaps using delegate (helper) classes.

 ```js
 export abstract class BaseNodeTester extends Loggable implements INodeTester {